deveshpatel0101/python-data-structures-algorithms/README.md

 3. **stack** - stack
 4. **trees** -
    - _bst_using_arr_ - Binary Search Tree using array with BFS and DFS (Pre, In, Post) order traversals.
+   - _bst_using_ll_ - Binary Search Tree using linked list with BFS and DFS (Pre, In, Post) order traversals.

 ### Contribution